-How Often Should You Really Wash Makeup Brushes?
+How Often Should You Clean Makeup Brushes?

 Brush washing tends to get filed under maintenance, which is exactly why people put it off.
 But the visible damage shows up earlier than most routines admit.
 A neglected brush can make the skin look duller, the base look dirtier, and the whole face feel less fresh before irritation becomes the obvious concern.